 However, active recall teaches us to look at testing from another angle.
 Not only should we learn for tests, but we should also learn by testing.
 Through flashcards, self-generated questions, and practice tests, this study method uses self-testing to help your brain memorize, retain, and retrieve information more efficiently.

 One study found that students who conducted only one practice test before an exam got 17% better results right after.
-Two more studies conducted in 2005 and 2012, plus a 2017 meta-analysis yielded similar results, finding that students who used active recall and self-testing outperformed students who did not.
+Two more studies conducted in 2005 and 2012, plus a 2017 meta-analysis, yielded similar results, finding that students who used active recall and self-testing outperformed students who did not.

 Keep in mind, though, that while very effective, active recall is also one of the most tiring study techniques on this list.
-It requires very strong mental focus, deep concentration, and intense mental stamina.
+It requires strong mental focus, deep concentration, and intense mental stamina.
 Active recall is cognitively demanding, so don’t expect to breeze through your learning materials with this method.

-Next up, I’ll cover my favorite time management strategy for students: the Pomodoro method.
+Next, I’ll cover my favorite time management strategy for students: the Pomodoro method.

 Pomodoro Study Method

 The Pomodoro study method is a time-management technique that uses a timer to break down your studying into 25-minute (or 45-minute) increments, called Pomodoro sessions.
 Then, after each session, you’ll take a 5-minute (or 15-minute) break, during which you entirely distance yourself from the study topic.
 And after completing four such sessions, you’ll take a more extended 15-to-30-minute break.

 To try the Pomodoro technique without installing any software or buying a timer, I recommend you go to YouTube.
 YouTube is full of Pomodoro-based “study with me” videos from channels such as TheStrive Studies, Ali Abdaal, and MDprospect.
 Many of them include music, though, so if you’re distracted by music while studying, you might benefit from a purpose-built Pomodoro application such as TomatoTimer or RescueTime.